-The Christian religion is noticeable throughout Kefalonia.
-Churches and monasteries are a special part of life for the island’s inhabitants.
+Churches and monasteries are an integral part of life for the island’s inhabitants.

 - Saint Andreas Milapidias: Is located in Peratata and is one of the oldest monasteries on the island.
-It was named after the characteristic tree "Milapidia" that grows there.
-Agios Andreas (Saint Andrew) of Milapidia is as a monastery with nuns.
+It was named after the Milapidia trees that grow there.
+Agios Andreas (Saint Andrew) of Milapidia is a monastery inhabited by nuns only.

-- Kipouria Monastery: The Monastery of Kipourians is over 250 years old.
-It was named after the many gardens that the monks had there and is built on a rock, 100 meters above sea level, in beautiful landscape.
-At the monastery, the visitors are able to see one of the most spectacular sunsets in Kefalonia.
+- Kipouria Monastery: This Monastery is over 250 years old.
+It was named after the many gardens the monks cultivate there and is built on the edge of a cliff, 100 meters above the sea.
+The monastery hosts the island’s most incredible sunsets!

-- Saint Varvara: the small chapel of Agia Varvara is located outside Argostoli, in a cave under the main country road of the island.
-According to tradition, in 1912 a kid fell off the road down the ravine, but landed on the ground without the slightest injure!
-In the cave a chapel was built in honor of Saint Barbara, which is celebrating on December 4th.
+- Saint Varvara: The small chapel of Agia Varvara is located outside Argostoli, in a cave under one of the island’s main country roads.
+According to folklore, in 1912 a child fell off the road and down into the ravine.
+The child escaped without a scratch!
+A chapel was built in the cave to honor Saint Barbara, whom we celebrated December 4th every year.